 To protect your networks, we are monitoring any unusual activity, especially from world regions outside of normal operations, as well as hunting for indicators of compromise associated with previous Russian malware activity on Ukrainian networks.

 In accordance with the Department of Homeland Security Shield’s Up program this morning, we recommend that all organizations take the following actions on their systems and networks:

 We are a global community

 We are interconnected in more ways than we often even know, with supplies, resources and people coming from all around the world.
 The conflict taking place more than halfway around the globe could have far-reaching implications on your business, so this is a good time to ensure you have the cybersecurity resources in place to protect your precious assets and prevent disruption to your operations.

-Taking all precautions and ensuring your Incident Response (IR) plan is updated and ready to put into action at a moment’s notice is not being alarmist; it’s just being smart.
+Taking all precautions and ensuring your incident response plan is updated and ready to put into action at a moment’s notice is not being alarmist; it’s just being smart.
 If you don’t have an IR plan in place yet, we have a helpful checklist that outlines the key steps for an IR plan.
-We also have an IR Hotline that you can reach out to if you think you’re experiencing a breach: +1-888-385-1720.
+We also have an IR hotline that you can reach out to if you think you’re experiencing a breach: +1-888-385-1720.